CBZ-D-velop/Ansible-Role-Labocbz-Install-Kubernetes-Cluster/README.md

 * Tested and validated on Docker DIND
 * Removed docker socket local and port
 * Validated on local, evenif portainer stack is not deployed (ImageInspectError)
-* Need a part about Rancher
+* Added support for Rancher or Portainer

 ## Authors